-PrivateVPN has custom apps for the main platforms (Windows, Mac, iOS, Android), but that is where it ends.
-The service supports many other devices but you will need to follow a more complicated process to make it work.
+PrivateVPN has custom apps for the main platforms (Windows, Mac, iOS, Android) and also has a Kodi addon.
+The service supports other devices as well (such as routers) but you will need to follow a more complicated process to make it work.

-Finally, we’re very glad to say PrivateVPN offers very nice deals: 1 month ($7.12), 3 months ($4.50 a month billed every 3 months), or, currently, 19 months ($2.73 a month billed every 19 months).
+Finally, we’re very glad to say PrivateVPN offers very nice deals: 1 month ($5.48), 3 months ($3.75 a month billed every 3 months), or 36 months ($2.00 a month billed every 36 months).
 With that, you also get 6 simultaneous connections – one more reason why it’s one of the best VPN services today!

 Read our full PrivateVPN Review

 At #7, CyberGhost has both triumphs and vices.